 Medlars are the fruit of the Mesilipus shrub/tree.
 The plants are common to Europe and Asia Minor and whilst they’ve fallen out of favour lately, Medlars were once popular enough to warrant a mention in Shakespeare’s Romeo and Juliet.
 The fruit itself looks a bit like a cross between a Crab Apple and a Rose Hip.
 Unsurprisingly, the plant comes from the rose family and is a relative of apples, pears and quinces.
 Because of it’s unusual shape the old fashioned, vulgar, name for the fruit is “open arse” and in French “cul de chien”!

 I first noticed Medlars in Neal’s Yard Dairy, a couple of weeks ago and as per the cheese, Neal’s Yard were kind enough to offer a tasting.
 Interestingly, the fruit has to decompose before it’s good to eat – a process called bletting.
 The fruit is either left on the tree until the first frost (around the end of October or beginning of November), or it’s picked and stored in a cool dry place.
 Once bletted, the fruit looks a medium brown colour (inside), not unlike that of an over ripe or bruised apple which is going off.
 Medlars taste very sweet and creamy (slightly similar to apple purée).
-Having never noticed the Medlar before, I came across them again at Islington Farmers Market this and last weekend.
+Having never noticed the Medlar before, I came across them again at Islington Farmers Market (on the Chegworth Valley stall) this and last weekend.
 Evidently they are making a comeback!